SNU-IntelligentMotionLab/2026Spring_RL_Lab/README.md

 # Reinforcement Learning Algorithms in GridWorld

-This repository contains lab session materials (code) for the SNU Reinforcement Learning course, 2025 Fall.
+This repository contains lab session materials (code) for the SNU Reinforcement Learning course, 2026 Spring.

 ---
 ## Materials